Adore2113/MarsHSim/docs/notes/thermal.md

 ### ----------------------------------------

 ## Future Considerations:
-    ♡ separate greenhouse air temperature from cabin temperature and potentially battery rooms
+    ♡ separate greenhouse air temperature from cabin temperature

+    ♡ potentially give the battery rooms their own thermal loop

-    ♡ use a colder sky temperature instead of Mars air, potentially
+    ♡ consider using effective sky temperature instead of Mars air temperature for radiator heat rejection

-    ♡ decide if my habiatat will be half buried or not, if so change 0.65
+    ♡ decide if the habitat will be partially buried and update the 0.65 kW/°C heat loss, if necessary

-    ♡ figure out humidity volume vs layout volume
+    ♡ UPDATE humidity-control volume with the final habitat layout volume!

+    ♡ look into the radiator heat-rejection and maximum rejection capacity under during different outside conditions

+    ♡ define where each CHX rejects condensation heat and equipment waste heat

 ### ----------------------------------------